-2016 Update: Links have been updated below; you can also check out our latest discussion on last minute cleaning for busy women.
+2018 Update: Links have been updated below; you can also check out our latest discussion on green cleaning products that actually work.

 Readers, have you hired someone to clean your house or apartment?
 What are your best tips for how to hire a cleaning lady?
 When did you first hire them?
 (Right out of school, after you reached a certain salary, after you got married or had kids… when?)
 What have you learned about the process, such as how to be a good boss, how to communicate your wishes, and how to get what you want?